 Lube for Every Body

 When it comes to the most intimate part of your anatomy, it’s important to know the ins-and-outs of any product you put down there.
-UnityPoint Health OB-GYN Alex Dickinson, MD, explains the differences in lubricants and lube alternatives and when and what to use based on your life stage and sexual needs.
+Alex Dickinson, MD, UnityPoint Health explains the differences in lubricants and lube alternatives and when to use what based on your life stage and sexual needs.

 Lubricants & Lube Alternatives